 An experienced social worker shares advice on when someone needs assisted living

-One of the hardest choices a caregiver has to make is the decision to move their older adult to assisted living.
+One of the toughest choices a caregiver has to make is the decision to move their older adult to assisted living.

 Even thinking about it can make someone feel terribly guilty, especially when they’ve promised to never put their older adult in a nursing home.

-To help you make this tough decision, we asked experienced social worker Florence Marchick for advice.
+To help you make this difficult decision, we asked experienced social worker Florence Marchick for advice.

 She’s worked with aging adults and their families for over 24 years, so she’s had experience counseling many families as they figure out which choice works best for their older adult.

-We share her 3 top questions that will help you decide if moving to assisted living is the right choice at this time.
+We share Florence’s 3 top questions that will help you decide if moving to assisted living is the right choice at this time.

 3 top questions help you decide on a move to assisted living